barcysaivaras1/MiniCactpotSolver/README.md

+# Mini Cactpot Solver

 Project contains two users, both are me, Personal and Student accounts;

 This is a personal project that i have decided to work on to practice my Test Driven Development Skills

-This entire program is essentially used to help you get the highest score possible for a mini game in a video game called final fantasy 14;
+## Game Explanation
-The game consists of a 3x3 grid where initially you are revealed 1 digit;
+The game consists of a 3x3 grid where initially you are revealed 1 digit

-You are able to reveal 3 more digits;
+You are able to reveal 3 more digits

-A line is a row,column or diagonal;
-A line consists of 3 digits, the sum of these digits is equal to a specific score;
+A LINE of DIGITS is equal to a sum and that sum is awarded a certain amount of points

+A line is a row,column or diagonal

-You can pick 1 line to get a score;
+You can pick 1 line to get a score

-A line can consist of unknown digits;
-My program tells the user where they should reveal their next digit based on average values;
-Once they have revealed the maximum amount of digits, my program will tell the user which "line" will give them the highest score;
-This proposed "line" can consist of unknowns.
-This is because on average you will receive a higher score than a known line.;
+You can pick a line with unknown digits which will be revealed on locking in your choice

+## Purpose of program

+The purpose of the program is to, ON AVERAGE, get you the highest score possible on the minigame so that you can consistently get higher scores to improve your rewards

+Currently the program does not have any GUI, HOWEVER, i may add this in the future